Young Manchester

 Leadership Team

-Samuel Remi-Akinwale, Co-CEO (Age 22)
+Samuel Remi-Akinwale, Co-CEO

 Samuel represents Young Manchester's commitment to youth leadership.
-In his letter to Manchester, he stated: "I took on this role to ensure young people in Manchester don't have to rely on being lucky to get by in life.“ He emphasizes supporting community organizations and challenging systems that fail young people.
+In his letter to Manchester, he stated: "I took on this role to ensure young people in Manchester don't have to rely on being lucky to get by in life.“ He emphasises supporting community organisations and challenging systems that fail young people.
 His vision: ”Make Manchester a city where every child and young person can thrive and realise their full potential."

 Board Structure